Question: My house has two levels, is the feng shui bagua of each floor the same or is it different? How do I define the bagua of a two-level house?

-Mixing the two bagua styles in the same home is never a good idea, unless you are very experienced with feng shui and know exactly what you are doing.
+Mixing the two bagua styles in the same home is never a good idea unless you are very experienced with feng shui and know exactly what you are doing.

 Now let's go back to your question.
 More often than not, each level of your house will have a different flow of energy as defined by its specific floor plan.
-The best way to start is to define the bagua of the main level as this is the bagua that holds most power, or energetic importance in a home.
+The best way to start is to define the bagua of the main level as this is the bagua that holds the most power or energetic importance in a home.

 The feng shui energy flow in the whole house is greatly influenced by the energy of the main floor, so it is always wise to first do your best with the bagua of the main floor.

-It is also important to know that the center - the yin yang point, or the heart of the home - can be different on each level.
+It is also important to know that the center - the yin-yang point, or the heart of the home - can be different on each level.

 However, the center with the most power, again, is the center of the main floor.